 Most Common Bumps and Lumps on Puppies

 Thankfully, cancer in puppies is rare.
 The most common types of lumps or bumps found on puppies are warts, skin tags, button tumors, and abscesses.
-In these cases, your vet may recommend a wart ointment or other skin treatment.
-There are also some products that claim to help dissolve normal fatty skin lumps on dogs.
-It’s also not unusual for puppies to develop swelling at their vaccination injection site, caused by a conglomeration of immune cells that gather there.
+In these cases, your dog’s veterinarian may recommend a wart ointment or other skin treatment.
+There are also some supplements that claim to help dissolve fatty lipoma skin lumps on dogs.
+It’s also not unusual for puppies to develop swelling at the site of a vaccination injection, caused by a conglomeration of immune cells that gather there.

 Although it’s rare, it is possible for puppies to develop certain types of cancer, so it’s important to have any lumps, bumps, or other changes in your puppy’s skin examined by a veterinarian.

-Have your pup examined immediately if you discover a lump that’s hard or firm to the touch or irregularly shaped, or if you notice a change in any existing lumps or bumps regarding size, texture, or color.
+Have your dog examined immediately if you discover a lump that’s hard or firm to the touch, irregularly shaped, or if you notice a change in any existing lumps or bumps regarding size, texture, or color.
 Your vet should also immediately take a look at any bumps that ooze fluid.
-But again, while some lumps and bumps are harmless, it’s best to let your vet take a look at any new bumps that appear and let them make that determination.
+But again, while some lumps and bumps are harmless, it’s best to let your vet take a look at any new bumps or lumps on your dog and let your veterinarian make that determination.